 Date of Authorship for this Version

 McDougal, Myres S., "The Influence of the Metropolis on Concepts, Rules and Institutions Relating to Property" (1955).
 Faculty Scholarship Series.
-Paper 2466.
+2466.